znep/query-coordinator/doc/javascript.md

   an `npm install`).
 - The webpack config is updated.

-webpack-dev-server is run using foreman (`bundle exec foreman start`) or by running `npm run webpack-dev-server`.
+An npm task is provided to run `webpack-dev-server` with the correct command line arguments: `npm run webpack-dev-server`.

 If you are only working in one or two areas of the JavaScript codebase, you can specify the environment variable `FRONTEND_WEBPACK_BUNDLES` to tell `webpack-dev-server` to only compile a